Legal requirements and best practice for forums

 Professional indemnity insurance

-Professional indemnity insurance (also called P.I or professional liability insurance) protects business owners, self-employed people, and freelancers if clients claim their service was poor due to mistakes or negligence.
+Professional indemnity insurance protects forums, self-employed people, and freelancers if clients claim their service was poor due to mistakes or negligence, in particular if they sustain financial loss.

 Although not legally required, it’s recommended for anyone providing a paid service or advice.